docarray/docarray/docs/fundamentals/documentarray/embedding.md

 After getting `.embeddings`, you can visualize it using {meth}`~docarray.array.mixins.plot.PlotMixin.plot_embeddings`, {ref}`find more details here<visualize-embeddings>`.

-Note that `.embed()` only works when you have `.blobs` set, if you have `.texts` set and your model function supports string as the input, then you can always do the following to get embeddings:
+Note that `.embed()` only works when you have `.tensors` set, if you have `.texts` set and your model function supports string as the input, then you can always do the following to get embeddings:

 ```python
 from docarray import DocumentArray